Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Read Overview »

-If you want the absolute top-end option to pair with your 7800X3D and money is no object, then obviously NVIDIA’s RTX 5090 is the choice you should be consider.
-Of the RTX 5090s out there right now, we like PNY’s ARGB OC edition card.
+If you want the fastest option to pair with your 7800X3D and cost is secondary, NVIDIA’s RTX 5090 is the obvious choice.
+Of the RTX 5090 models available on Amazon, we like PNY’s Epic-X ARGB OC.

 NVIDIA GeForce RTX 5080